college-254/kenyans_applying_to_us_universities/content/college-guide/07-tests-that-you-need-to-take.md

 {{% comment %}}

-The COVID-19 pandemic made it nearly impossible to take the standardized tests.
+The COVID-19 pandemic made it hard to take the standardized tests.
 As a result, some schools have (temporarily) waived standardized testing requirements.
 To get the latest information, look up the school's admissions website.

 For example, searching the web for "princeton undergraduate admissions requirements" leads me to